On 23rd February 2018, The Reserve Bank of India announced an ombudsman scheme for the purpose...

 The P2P platform will be responsible for the confidentiality of customer data and data security.
 These platforms may be prohibited from promising of extraordinary returns.
 Current regulations applicable to NBFCs will also be applicable to the P2P platforms in regard to recovery practice.

-Digital payments are providing the way to shift to a cashless economy.
-Online P2P lending will open new doors of opportunities as the way Indian government is pushing SME/MSME policies.
+Digital payments are providing a way to shift to a cashless economy.
+Online P2P lending will open new doors of opportunities as the way the Indian government is pushing SME/MSME policies.

 Currently, active P2P startups in India are Faircent, Listbox, Capital Float, Indifi, IndiaMoneyMart, Monaco, Rupaiya Exchange, Capzest and more.